-- Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the safety information, page 17. - 2.
+Make sure equipment shutoff valve is fully open. - Turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
+Follow B in the safety information, page 17.
+If you don't smell gas, go to the next step.

+Turn control knob counterclockwise

+to the PILOT position.
+Press in

+control knob for five (5) seconds (see

+Figure 19).

-Follow "B" in the safety information on page 19.
-If you don't smell gas, go to the next step. - Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 27). - Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or less.
-This will allow air to bleed from the gas system. - With control knob pressed in, press and release ignitor button.
+Note: You may be running this heater for the first time after hooking up to gas supply.
+If so, the control knob may need to be pressed in for 30 seconds or more.
+This will allow air to bleed from the gas system.

+- With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
 If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 21. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob.
+To light pilot with match, see Manual Lighting Procedure, page 19. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.